Last Updated on December 2, 2022

 Gluten free granola is made with healthy ingredients that are crunch and slightly sweet.
 Made with oats, almonds, honey, cinnamon, and fruit, you can’t go wrong.

-One of my favorite zero waste breakfasts is yogurt topped with crunchy granola.
+One of my favorite zero waste breakfasts is yogurt topped with crunchy low sugar granola.
 I’m still working on perfecting my coconut yogurt recipe, but it’s close.

 I promise, I will share when it’s ready!

 What I love about this simple granola recipe is that it truly takes very little effort and tastes awesome.

 Granola is crunchy, sweet, and a perfect substitute for all of the packaged cereals you no longer buy.
 While eating Captain Crunch is not the healthiest breakfast option, it’s still full of so many childhood memories.

 why you’ll love this simple granola recipe

 - Gluten free